Best Black Friday deals you might have missed that are still on sale

 Sold by Kohl’s

-This cooker has eight different functions that include Air Fry, Bake, Broil, Toast and Grill.
+This cooker has eight different functions, including air frying, baking, toasting, broiling and grilling.
 You can use the 60-minute timer and enjoy the peace of mind that the auto shut-off brings.

 Sold by Kohl’s

 Enjoy the cozy feel of this fuzzy sherpa blanket and choose between five heat settings.
-The blanket automatically shuts off after 10 hours for safety, or you can connect it to your smart home system to set timers.
+The blanket automatically shuts off after 10 hours for safety.
+You can also connect it to your smart home system to set timers.

 Sold by Kohl’s

 This corded vacuum is ultra lightweight for quick and easy cleaning.
-It converts into a hand vac for hard to reach places and furniture and comes with a pet multi-tool to pick up pet hair.
+It converts into a hand vacuum to tackle hard to reach places and furniture.
+It also comes with a pet multi-tool to pick up pet hair.

 Sold by Kohls